andeyt/invention_studio_android/README.md

 ## License

-Changes Copyright 2018 The Student Innovation Center at The University of Wyoming, Licensed under the Apache Licence 2.0.
+Changes Copyright 2018 © The Student Innovation Center at The University of Wyoming, Licensed under the Apache Licence 2.0.

-Code through comit c60ed5f copyright © 2018 The Invention Studio at Georgia Tech, Licensed under the Apache Licence 2.0.
+Code through comit c60ed5f Copyright © 2018 The Invention Studio at Georgia Tech, Licensed under the Apache Licence 2.0.